rocket6317/YouTube-Cache-And-Serve-Redirect_Url/README.md

 🖥️ Dashboard

 •  🔄 Refresh Now: Manually refresh all stream links
-•  ➕ Add New Stream: Append a new YouTube livestream to channels.txt and refresh
+•  ➕ Add New Stream: Append a new YouTube livestream (Starts empty so don't forget to add channels after successful launch)
 •  📊 View Access Logs: See IP-based access counts and timestamps
 •  🗑️ Delete: Remove a stream from the cache